iramk596/AI-DevOps-Copilot/README.md

 [![Grafana](https://img.shields.io/badge/Visualization-Grafana-orange)]()

 AI DevOps Copilot is a cloud-native AIOps platform that combines Kubernetes observability, AI-powered incident analysis, real-time monitoring, and intelligent troubleshooting into a unified operational dashboard.

+AI DevOps Copilot is a cloud-native AIOps platform that combines Kubernetes observability, AI-powered incident analysis, real-time monitoring, and intelligent troubleshooting into a unified operational dashboard.
 🎯 Project Overview

 Modern Kubernetes environments generate a continuous stream of: